ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

    .. _suite_shrike:
    "shrike.xml", "Suite 'shrike' (formerly known as FV3_RAP_sfcdiff) is identical to suite :ref:`albatross <suite_albatross>`, but with the GFS surface layer scheme rather than the MYNN surface layer scheme."
    .. _suite_snowy_owl:
    "snowy_owl.xml", "Suite 'snowy_owl' (formerly known as FV3_RAP_clm_lake) was originally developed for research and prototyping of early UFS systems.
-It was meant to emulate the physics of the Rapid Refresh (RAP) model, though it had some differences from the operational implementation (which was not CCPP-based).
+It was meant to emulate the physics of the Rapid Refresh (RAP) model, though it has some differences from the operational implementation (which was not CCPP-based).
 This suite is identical to suite :ref:`albatross <suite_albatross>`, but with the addition of the Community Land Model (CLM) lake model (as is found in the operational RAP)."
    .. _suite_starling:
    "starling.xml", "Suite 'starling' (formerly known as FV3_GFS_v16_ras) is identical to suite :ref:`raven <suite_raven>`, but with the Relaxed Arakawa-Schubert Convection Scheme rather than the scale-aware mass-flux deep convection scheme."
    .. _suite_tanager: